alimd94/FedVSR/README.md

 ✅ Achieved superior PSNR and SSIM across multiple VSR models and datasets.

 ✅ First framework addressing **Federated Learning for VSR**.

+## Project Overview

+- **What is FedVSR?**
+  FedVSR is a federated training framework that allows multiple clients to train a shared video super-resolution model without sharing their raw data.
+This approach preserves data privacy and is suitable for scenarios where raw video footage is sensitive.

 <p align="center">
   <img width="800" src="sample.png">